dasch-swiss/dsp-js-lib/README.md

 For more information about available endpoints and methods, consult the [API docs](https://dasch-swiss.github.io/dsp-js-lib).

+## Publish to NPM

+The repo is set up to automatically publish a new version to NPM when a new tag release is created (see [Github Actions](.github/workflow/main.yml))

 ## Release Notes

 For the release notes see [GitHub releases](https://github.com/dasch-swiss/dsp-js-lib/releases).